viniciusban/awesomemess.com/_posts/2019-07-30-represent-actions-in-rest.md

 - Arguments: in RPC arguments go with query string to allow the execution of the action.
 In REST they identify a resource and — exactly because of that — are part of the URI.
 But auxiliary arguments are kept in the query string.

-Some people argue the `PUT /users/` endpoint (example 3) should use the POST verb because PUT must receive a list of users and replace the complete collection.
-I go with the example, but this is only the first controversy.

-The real discussion are on examples 6 and 7.
-I didn't write them for REST on purpose.
-That's what we're going to discuss from now on.
+Despite some controversy about `PUT` or `POST` for object creation, the real discussion is on examples 6 and 7.
+I didn't write them in the REST column on purpose.
+That's what we're going to focus from now on.

 RPC-based API's are good to perform transactions (a.k.a, processes or actions) over data.
 REST-based style are designed to represent a domain and perform CRUD